 How do you think that landscape will evolve once the Covid-19 dust settles down?

 Maybe it is a bit like going into hibernation rather than going out of business.

 When it comes to funds, they have a fiduciary responsibility to their investors to invest wisely.
-So, they may be picking a much narrower field of companies that will firstly be survivors as they see and taking advantage of different times.
-They may also be looking for ones with the longer runway.
+So, they may pick a much narrower field of companies that will first be survivors as they see and take advantage of different times.
+They may also be looking for ones with a longer runway.

 I suppose, if you are a founder and if you have 1 month of runway left and you have your burn rate, you have bought yourself an extra month.
-If you have 12 months of runway left and you have burn rate you have bought yourself an extra 12 months.
-If raising investment is going to be harder, you should be looking to reduce your burn rate as soon as possible.
-If you do not have at least 12 months of worth runway left, that means either you have got a big pot of money in the bank which is great, or you have enough revenue.
-That your burn rate is modest and without further investment for 12 months you can still keep going.
+If you have 12 months of runway left and you have a burn rate, you have bought yourself an extra 12 months.
+If raising investment will be harder, you should be looking to reduce your burn rate as soon as possible.
+If you do not have at least 12 months worth of runway left, that means either you have got a big pot of money in the bank, which is great, or you have enough revenue.
+That your burn rate is modest, and without further investment for 12 months, you can still keep going.

 There are three key questions: Number one, how rapidly can those companies reinvent themselves into a different space?
 Number two, how can they cut costs?
-For example, could be an excellent use of the furlough scheme where when things come back to normal, they can resume.
+For example, it could be an excellent use of the furlough scheme where they can resume when things come back to normal.
 So, it is a bit like going into hibernation rather than going out of business.
-Number three, if you hit the end of the runway then the company is out of business whether it is literally bankrupt or merely essentially lays off people and cuts it is burn rates to zero.
-Then the question is, does it ever pick up again these?
+Number three, if you hit the end of the runway, then the company is out of business whether it is literally bankrupt or merely essentially lays off people and cuts its burn rates to zero.
+Then the question is, does it ever pick up again?
 I do not know.
-Clearly there is a macroeconomic issue.
+Clearly, there is a macroeconomic issue.
 For a founder, you have got to solve your own problems before other people’s problems.